Timardo/Thermos/README.md

 + Many patches that KCauldron didn't get from Spigot
 + Dupe glitch fixes

 ## Installation
 Click [here](http://cyberdynecc.github.io/Thermos/install)

 ## Downloads
-You can download the pre-built packages from [here](https://github.com/CyberdyneCC/Thermos/releases).
+You can download old pre-built packages from [Here](https://github.com/CyberdyneCC/Thermos/releases).
+New releases will be [Here] (https://github.com/Timardo/Thermos/releases).

 **Thermos is still in beta and you may encounter issues in using it with your server.
 You have been warned!**